 Know Your Custody Rights

 Fully understanding your custody and visitation rights can be difficult.
 New Jersey courts are empowered to make a broad variety of decisions regarding your child, ranging from joint custody to sole physical and legal custody.
 Don’t allow the court or your former spouse to make those decisions for you – you’re entitled to be represented by a skilled family law attorney who will fight to ensure that you and your child’s rights are protected.
-Call us now at (201) 500-2151 to schedule a free initial phone consultation.
+Call us now at (201) 500-2151 to schedule an initial phone consultation.